Kelowna Acupuncture Care

 Acupuncture can treat a variety of both chronic and acute illnesses.
 Both the World Health Organization (WHO) and the National Institute of Health (NIH) acknowledge the benefits of acupuncture for pain relief, back and neck pain, digestive disorders, insomnia, anxiety, depression, headaches, fertility, TMJ syndrome, menstrual issues, fibromyalgia, and much more.

 Western medical acupuncture is very similar to Chinese acupuncture in the sense that it involves the insertion of fine needles, but it uses current knowledge of anatomy, physiology and pathology, and evidence-based medicine.
-Medical acupuncture has a scientific based behind its method of healing and it’s based on the precise stimulation of the nervous system to relive pain.
+Medical acupuncture has a scientific based behind its method of healing.
+It’s based on the precise stimulation of the nervous system to relive pain.
 Western medicine tends to be very concrete and logical but TCM is based on balance, harmony, and energy.

 Moxibustion is a therapy used in traditional Chinese medicine that involves burning herbs called “moxa” on or very close to the skin to warm and increase the flow of energy throughout the body via meridians.

 There are two types of moxibustion: direct and indirect.
 Ways of indirect moxibustion are burning moxa on top of the acupuncture needle or holding the burning moxa above the skin for several minutes.
-The glowing end of the moxa stick is held one or two inches above the site of application until the area reddens and becomes warm.
-Direct moxibustion is when the burning moxa is placed directly on the skin but this is no longer used very often as it can cause pain and scarring.
-Moxibustion is often used in conjunction with acupuncture in the same setting because the therapies can increase each other’s effectiveness when used together.
+Moxibustion is often in conjunction with acupuncture in the same setting because the therapies can increase each other’s effectiveness when used together.
 It can be used to treat arthritis, back pain, headaches and migraines, digestive problems, and gynecological and obstetrical conditions.

-Cupping is a traditional Chinese medical practice in which a glass cup applies suction to the surface of the body along specific meridians or around the pain area to draw out pathogenic factors to stimulate the flow of blood at the surface of the body.
+Cupping is a traditional Chinese medical practice in which a glass cup applies suction to the surface of the body along specific meridians or around the pain area.
+It draws out pathogenic factors to stimulate the flow of blood at the surface of the body.
 In some cases, the cup may also be moved while the suction is active.

-Cupping can be used for a variety of conditions such as arthritis, headache, low back pain, painful menstruation, and the common cold.
+Acupuncturists use Cupping for a variety of conditions such as arthritis, headache, low back pain, painful menstruation, and the common cold.
 Both of our acupuncturists and chiropractor Dr. Harmony can incorporate cupping into their treatment.
-Our acupuncturist Nolan also does a 30-minute cupping and tune off treatment for patients who don’t wish to get acupuncture done.
+Our acupuncturist Tatiana also does a 30-minute cupping and tune off treatment for patients who scared of needles.

-Electroacupuncture is similar to acupuncture, but instead of tiny individual needles, electro-acupuncture uses only two needles and it has an added electric current through the needles.
-The needles are still very thin hair like needles, but the electric component can accelerate the healing process of the body and better stimulate the acupoints.
+Electroacupuncture is similar to acupuncture.
+Electro-acupuncture uses only two needles and it has an added electric current through the needles.
+The needles are still very thin hair like needles.
+The electric component can accelerate the healing process of the body and better stimulate the acupoints.

-The acupuncturist will use an electroacupuncture machine that has adjustable current and voltage settings, with low frequencies used at first and then they may modify it during the treatment.
+The acupuncturist will use an electroacupuncture machine that has adjustable current and voltage settings, with low frequencies.
+It is low at first and then they may modify it during the treatment.
 The electric stimulation is not painful, it’s a very gentle vibration.
-Electroacupuncture is very similar to traditional acupuncture in the sense that it also is used to address and treat a variety of illnesses such as chronic pain, spasms, arthritis, neurological diseases, and more.
+Electroacupuncture is very similar to traditional acupuncture in the sense that it also addresses.
+It treats a variety of illnesses such as chronic pain, spasms, arthritis, neurological diseases, and more.

 Unlike acupuncture that uses tiny needles, acupressure doesn’t use any needles, but instead involves the manual pressure by fingers to specific acupoints on the body.
-In traditional Chinese medicine, there are pathways under the skin called meridians which are responsible for the circulation of energy and at least 14 of those meridians are thought to connect our organs with other parts of the body.
+Meridians are path-away under the skin.

 Gua sha is a natural ancient Chinese healing technique that involves using a tool to rub or scrape the skin in long strokes to relieve pain and tension.
-It is generally paired with acupuncture and performed on a person’s back, buttocks, neck, arms and legs and sometimes a gentler approach is also used on the face.
+TCM Practitioners generally pair this with Acupuncture and perform on a person’s back, buttocks, neck, arms and legs.
+Sometimes Acupuncturist use a gentler approach on the face.

 The practitioner will apply massage oil to the skin and start out with mild pressure, and gradually increase based on how much force the patient can handle.
-It is most often used to relieve muscle and joint pain, and the bruises caused by gua sha create a response in the body that may help to break down scar tissue.
+Acupuncturist use Gua sha to relieve muscle and joint pain.
+Gua Sha creates bruises which is a response in the body that may help to break down scar tissue.

 This Technique is beneficial for people suffering from back pain, neck and shoulder pain, perimenopausal syndrome, and to assist with recovery after exercise.

-Patients who get this done are told to take it easy for the rest of the day and not drink any alcohol because the gua sha treatment has gotten blood and energy flowing again and too much activity may decrease its benefits quicker.
+Patients should take it easy for the rest of the day after this treatment.
+They should not drink any alcohol.
+The gua sha treatment gets blood and energy flowing again and too much activity may decrease its benefits quicker.

 If you would like to book an appointment with one of our acupuncturists or with Dr. Harmony, feel free to give us a call at (250) 868-8086 or take advantage of our online booking system at https://theharmonyclinic.janeapp.com/ .
 We are looking forward to meeting you.